Monetary policy: Key interest rates

-These rates directly affect the rates in the money market, the market for short-term loans.

-Some central banks (e.g. in Denmark, Sweden and the Eurozone) are currently applying negative interest rates.

 Open market operations

-Through open market operations, a central bank influences the money supply in an economy.
-Each time it buys securities (such as a government bond or treasury bill), it in effect creates money.
-The central bank exchanges money for the security, increasing the money supply while lowering the supply of the specific security.
-Conversely, selling of securities by the central bank reduces the money supply.Open market operations usually take the form of:
+Through open market operations, a central bank may influence the level of interest rates, the exchange rate and/or the money supply in an economy.
+Open market operations can influence interest rates by expanding or contracting the monetary base, which consists of currency in circulation and banks' reserves on deposit at the central bank.
+Each time a central bank buys securities (such as a government bond or treasury bill), it in effect creates money.
+The central bank exchanges money for the security, increasing the monetary base while lowering the supply of the specific security.
+Conversely, selling of securities by the central bank reduces the monetary base.
+Open market operations usually take the form of: